-First day reporting instructions: Call the ENT department at 973-972-4588 the week prior to find out where to report on the first day of the rotation.
+First day reporting instructions: Call the ENT department at 973-972-4588 or email Dr. Park or Dr. Kalyoussef the week prior to find out where to report on the first day of the rotation.

 DEPARTMENT OF PATHOLOGY AND LABORATORY MEDICINE